Why AfroShe is a cause close to my heart

-As I say, at the time I am sure that ladies just wanted to look good and naturally aspired to the socially dominant images of beauty.
-But in retrospect one can see the fashion imperative as was a way of inviting Africans and African Americans to say to white culture, and to say it by how they changed themselves; “Look!
+I point this out with no sense of jedgement because we all want to look good and we naturally aspire to the socially dominant images of beauty.
+But in retrospect one can see the fashion imperative to relax, straighten or replace natural Afro hair was a way of inviting Africans and African Americans to say to white culture, and to say it by how they changed themselves; “Look!
 I aspire to white images.
 I want to comply with white culture.
 I am no threat.”

-Today a new generation of women is discovering something empowering and life-giving: God made their hair.
+Today, a new generation of women is discovering something empowering and life-giving: God made their hair.
 And what God made is good.
-God, the good and wise creator, created African hair.
+God created African hair.
 And God made it beautiful.
-With that realization comes the knowledge that women of African descent are not inferior.
-Their hair proves it!!
 Embracing Afro hair is a powerful and significant way of rejecting a lie steeped in racism.
-Freeing the “Fro celebrates a life-giving truth about God and creation.
-In other words the move to reappopriate the natural Afro is a cause rooted in a good “theology” of humanity!
+Reappopriating the natural Afro is a cause rooted in a good “theology” of humanity!

 That’s why I want to applaud fashion leaders who are discovering that their natural, God-given Afro hair is something to flaunt and celebrate.

 Around the world a new generation of champions is emerging.
 And I applaud each one for the profound message their look is giving out to new generations.
 Think Erykah Badu!
-Think Tamar!
+(Above top) Think Tamar!
+(Above)

 Think Reggie Watts!
 Think Ruth Wallis!
 Join the new generation and let AfroShe grow your Fro!
 Click here for more…